turingschool/backend-curriculum-site/module3/projects/rails_engine.md

 **4. Queries**

 * 4: Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as `joins` and `select` to create virtual attributes.
-* 3: Project makes good use of ActiveRecord, but drops to ruby enumerables for some query methods.
+* 3: Project makes good use of `ActiveRecord`, but drops to ruby enumerables for some query methods.
 * 2: Project has some gaps in ActiveRecord usage, including numerous business methods that rely on ruby enumerables to find the appropriate data.
 * 1: Project struggles to establish a coherent ActiveRecords schema, including missing relationships or dysfunctional queries.